Not many colleges in Kansas offer Physics as a major. Just 2 to be precise.

 It is hard to beat University of Kansas if you want to pursue Physics as a major.
 Students from the physics program at University of Kansas earn 2.6% above the standard graduate with the same degree.
 The setting in a major urban center is wonderful for young people trying to find adequate opportunities for social networking, adventure, and discovery.

 You'll get to meet others from a lot of cultures first-hand, thanks to KU's diverse student body.The social work program at KU ranks 19 in the nation and is well-known for producing qualified graduates.
-Ever wish schools were graded with a report card?
-Now they are.
-Visit University of Kansas' scorecard.
+The scorecard provides a fantastic review of University of Kansas.

 It is hard to find a better school than Kansas State University if you wish to pursue Physics as a major.
 Kansas State University offers graduate degrees in physics for those interested in an advanced degree.
 With over 20,000 undergraduates, Kansas State University is among the biggest schools in the nation.